prakashettigar/eye-on-network/README.md

-# Python
+# eye-on-network
-Networking App - connects router and switches
+Networking App - connects router and switches and pulls basic network inforation to trubleshoot by executing the commands